yushan777/ComfyUI-Y7Nodes/README.md

 >
 >   Front-loading long prose too early can reduce CLIP's effectiveness, while cramming too many keywords up front may limit T5's ability to build nuance throughout the rest of the prompt.
 >
->   For better results (possibly), a hybrid approach of starting with high-impact keywords to guide CLIP, then follow with flowing, descriptive language tailored for T5.
-This approach plays to the strengths of both encoders (maybe).
+>   For possibly better results, a hybrid approach of starting with high-impact keywords to guide CLIP, then follow with flowing, descriptive language tailored for T5.
+This approach plays to the strengths of both encoders (again, possibly).
 >
 >   **Token/Trigger words** are handled by enclosing them inside square brackets `[ohwx woman]`, but occasionally it might not work.
 >
->   Two LLM models are available here, offering the ideal balance of knowledge, instruction-following, and minimal censorship.
+>   Two LLM models are available here, offering a balance of knowledge, instruction-following, and minimal censorship.
 >
 >   The node will attempt to download the selected model (approx 14.5GB) if it can't be found.
 >